gsternagl/python-diematic/version2/web-ui-new/README.rst

 This outputs the URL which you can connect to using a web-browser.
 It's usually: <http://0.0.0.0:5001>

-You need a use login to access the UI.
-The user accounts can be managed with another Flask-application called "admin_ui".
+You need a login to access the UI.
+The user accounts can be managed with another Flask-application called **admin_ui**

 You can start this (not concurrently with the Web-UI as they are using the same port 5001) by doing: